-If you need help, see the guidelines for joining the forums and posting your first message.
+If you need help beyond what is in the online documentation, see the guidelines for joining the forums and posting your first message.

 Get the club's information set up correctly on the Toastmasters International website, especially contact email address.
 This saves problems later, and will be needed when you apply for your site.
 See http://support.toastmastersclubs.org/doc/item/updating-club-contact-on-toastmasters-international-site

 Note: There is NO data sharing between Toastmasters International and FreeToastHost.
-When verifying a new site, the system looks for the email address on the publicly-accessible Find-A-Club page on the TI website.
+When verifying a new site, the system looks for the club's information in the publicly-accessible Find-A-Club page on the TI website.